m3g/JuliaNotes.jl/docs/src/typevariance.md

 Vector{Real} <: Vector{Float64} == false
 ```

 Less clear is that an array of type (a) is also not a subtype of an array of type (b).
-This is because an array of type (a) *has constraint* that vectors of type (b) do not.
+This is because an array of type (a) *has one constraint* that vectors of type (b) do not.
 Thus, a vector of type (a) is not a subtype of vectors of type (a), and this translates to the more unnatural
 ```julia
 Vector{Float64} <: Vector{Real} == false
 ```